UKPLab/sentence-transformers/docs/pretrained_models.md

 They also trained models on the combination of Natural Questions, TriviaQA, WebQuestions, and CuratedTREC.
 - **facebook-dpr-ctx_encoder-multiset-base**
 - **facebook-dpr-question_encoder-multiset-base**

+**Note:** The DPR models perform comparabily bad.
+Use the above mentioned Multi-QA models to achieve the optimal performance.

 [More details & usage of the DPR models](pretrained-models/dpr.md)